 Under 16's - £5

-Payable at Maybole Swimming Pool if not already paid online.
+These costs can be payable at Maybole swimming pool if not already done online.

-The game is played, for the most part, without the supervision of a referee.
+The game is played without the supervision of a referee.
 The game depends on the integrity of the player to show consideration for other players and to abide by the rules.
 All players should conduct themselves in a disciplined manner, demonstrating courtesy at all times and sportsmanship, regardless of how competitive they may be.

 - It is not permitted to wear football uniforms of any kind, football boots with blades or studs, swimwear or short shorts.